SandroWeber/ubii-msg-formats/README.md

 This message is used to formulate service request from the client to the server.
 The message is used in a request reply communication pattern context.

-The ServiceRequest can have the following submessages specifing the type of the reply:
+The `ServiceRequest` can have the following submessages specifing the type of the reply:

-- ClientRegistration: This message specifies a client that should be registered at a ubii node.
+- `ClientRegistration`: This message specifies a client that should be registered at a ubii node.
-- DeviceRegistration: This message specifies a device that should be registered at a ubii node.
+- `DeviceRegistration`: This message specifies a device that should be registered at a ubii node.
-- Subscribtion: This message specifies a device and topics that should be subscribed and topics that should be unsubscribed.
+- `Subscribtion`: This message specifies a device and topics that should be subscribed and topics that should be unsubscribed.

 ### ServiceReply

 This message is used by the server to formulate service replies to previous service requests from clients.
 The message is used in a request reply communication pattern context.

-The ServiceReply can have the following submessages specifing the type of the reply:
+The `ServiceReply` can have the following submessages specifing the type of the reply:

-- Success: This message is sent, if a service request was processed successfully and has no special reply message.
+- `Success`: This message is sent, if a service request was processed successfully and has no special reply message.
-- Error: This message is sent, if a service request was not processed successfully and caused an error.
+- `Error`: This message is sent, if a service request was not processed successfully and caused an error.
-- ClientSpecification: This message is sent as reply to a client registration request.
+- `ClientSpecification`: This message is sent as reply to a client registration request.
 It contains all relevant information about the client such as its new unique uuid and the host adress and port number of the dealer router interface.
-- DeviceSpecification: This message is sent as reply to a device registration request.
+- `DeviceSpecification`: This message is sent as reply to a device registration request.

 ## Protobuf